ipfabric/docs/docs/IP_Fabric_API/authentication.md

     The secret is rotated every 30 days when the service `ipf-api` is (re)started.
 This process invalidates all JWTs signed with the previous secret.
-Consequently, all existing access tokens become invalid, requiring users to sign in again after the service restarts following the 30-day period.
+Fortunately, the refresh token addresses this scenario by renewing the invalid access token during any subsequent request.
+This ensures that the user does not need to sign in again after the secret rotation.

 **Refresh Token**